When Bedbugs Become Souvenirs

 • Call the Department of Business and Professional Regulation at 850-487-1395.

 All hotel and motel guests have a right to accommodations that are suitable for human occupation.
-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
 For 45 years, we have been the trusted advocates for countless personal injury victims and their families.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Categories: